pyrmont/articles.inqk.net/src/_posts/2025-09-15-janet-bundles.md

 Uninstalling means removing the files that were copied.

-When installing a modern bundle, Janet creates a manifest that lists all of the paths that were created during installation.
+When installing a modern bundle, Janet creates a _manifest_ that, among other things, lists all of the paths that were created during installation.
 As a result, Janet can make sure those paths are removed when the bundle is uninstalled.

 ## syspath